 Most road trips have a designated navigator (or at least a virtual assistant intoning the upcoming turns from a smartphone), and this role plays a crucial part in keeping each trip eco-friendly.
 Think of it this way: if you always know where you are, it’s much easier to avoid unnecessary backtracking.
 So, to save time, miles, gasoline, and headaches, plan your route in advance, choose a friend who’s good with directions, and put that person in charge of navigation.

 Of course, no road trip would be complete without food, so you’re not really ready to go until you’ve packed a tasty treat or two.
 But since packaged food can hurt your health and the environment, you may want to opt for natural foods and homemade snacks.
-By choosing options like fruits, vegetables, nuts, granola, and trail mix, you’ll feel healthier (which, let’s face it, isn’t exactly a given when sitting in the car for several hours at a time), generate less waste, and lower your overall carbon footprint.
+By choosing options like fruits, vegetables, nuts, granola, and trail mix, you’ll feel healthier (which, let’s face it, isn’t exactly a given when you’re sitting in the car for several hours at a time), generate less waste, and lower your overall carbon footprint.

 On the subject of food and drink, it’s a good idea to bring reusable bottles and refill your water at visitor centers, rest stops, and state parks.
 (Bonus points to the eco-friendly travelers who stash reusable utensils and canvas bags in their glove compartments, too.)

 You’re almost ready to go, but there’s one last step you can take before hitting the road: walk around your home and unplug your appliances.
-No one’s going to use your TV or toaster while you’re gone, so there’s no reason to pay for the extra electricity or waste the power.
+No one’s going to use your TV or toaster while you’re gone, so there’s no reason to pay for the extra electricity or waste the energy.

 Once you’re on the road, the adventure can really begin.
-Tune into your favorite podcasts, hit shuffle on your premade playlist, swap stories with your friends, and keep an eye out for interesting cars, landmarks, and small towns.
+Tune into your favorite podcasts, hit shuffle on your pre-made playlist, swap stories with your friends, and keep an eye out for interesting cars, landmarks, and small towns.
 Road trips are supposed to be fun; an eco-friendly one shouldn’t be an exception.

 The driver’s work isn’t done quite yet, though.
 If possible, use cruise control once you get on the freeway, or at least avoid sharp braking and accelerating.
 Remember, your journey will be much more fuel-efficient if you maintain a consistent speed.